flexisaf/internship-challenge/README.md

   ..* Students should be able to login to the app
   ..* View available subjects, then select to take exams for a subject ..* Take exams and view result by subject

+Impress us!
+We value code that is simple and easy to understand, as well as an application that works.
+We don't have any expectations that you have a server portion to this application, but if you're able to get these features implemented and want to stretch yourself, you can go ahead and provide that.

+# Testing your code
+If testing isn't something you've seen much of yet, it's one of the first things we'll focus on during your internship.
+There's a section in the tutorial we refer to on Testing React.
+Looking this over and applying it would definitely make you stand out from a crowded field :)

+# Submitting the finished application

+Once you've built your application, submit a pull request to us.
+If you are new to using git there are many online resources for learning git.
+It will be necessary to have some basic working knowledge of git to complete this challenge, and it is a core skill you'll be using as an intern (and as a developer).

+# Need help?

+We understand that as an intern developer, you're new to development.
+That's ok, in fact, it's more than ok, it's the whole point!
+If you get stuck along the way, reach out.
+I'll be checking email regularly so that you won't waste time on things that you actually can't figure out on your own.